 8. Do I need a lawyer for a securities fraud case?

 Time limits apply.
-Securities fraud claims have strict statutes of limitations.
+Securities fraud claims have strict time limits.
 Consulting with an attorney promptly ensures you do not miss critical deadlines that could bar your claim.

 9. What should I look for in a securities fraud attorney?